-Integrative Physical Therapy & Wellness, L.L.C.
+Integrative Physical Therapy & Wellness.

-Integrative Physical Therapy & Wellness, L.L.C.
+Integrative Physical Therapy & Wellness.

 Integrative Therapy and Wellness, LLC addresses Physical Therapy for The Stroke Patient